TL;DR

 Three major developments accounted for 75% of total sales volume at the exhibition.
 Berkeley Group's Royal Arsenal Riverside project in Woolwich attracted the highest interest, with six units sold at an average price of S$3.1 million per property.
 Ballymore's Embassy Gardens development in Nine Elms secured four transactions, while Quintain's Wembley Park project completed six sales.
 These developments offered completion timelines between 18-24 months, allowing buyers to benefit from potential market recovery cycles.

-JLL's Singapore office reported a 35% increase in UK property inquiries from local investors over the past six months, suggesting sustained interest beyond the exhibition.
-The firm's London residential team facilitated virtual property tours and provided detailed market analysis reports to support remote investment decisions.
-Legal structuring through Singapore-based investment vehicles enabled buyers to optimize tax efficiency while maintaining flexibility for future portfolio adjustments.
+JLL's Singapore office reported a 35% increase in UK property inquiries from local custodians over the past six months, suggesting sustained interest beyond the exhibition.
+The firm's London residential team facilitated virtual property tours and provided detailed market analysis reports to support remote allocation decisions.
+Legal structuring through Singapore-based allocation vehicles enabled buyers to optimize tax efficiency while maintaining flexibility for future portfolio adjustments.